 Crime-stopping medicine: swapping the death penalty for drugs

 What if, instead of killing criminals, we could simply make them better people – just by popping a pill?
-University of Oxford expert Dr David Birks talks to us about the future of punishment and the possibility of a crime-stopping drug.
+Philosopher, Dr David Birks (University of Oxford) discusses the future of punishment and the possibility of a crime-stopping drug.